bhattlab/phanta/README.md

 	conda activate phanta_env

-If you have trouble creating the environment using the above commands, you can alternatively install a minimal set of packages using the instructions [here](#environment-creation).
+If you have trouble creating the environment using the above commands, you can alternatively follow the instructions [here](#environment-creation).

 **Step Four - Download Phanta's default database**